eln1x/InfiltratorKit/README.md

 # Infiltrator Kit
-InfiltratorKit is a Red Team repository that includes projects that aid operators
+Infiltrator Kit is a Red Team repository that includes projects aids operators

 ## TokenThief+